 CoCs must ensure that their count estimate accurately reflects what they believe to be the entire sheltered and unsheltered population for the CoC's entire geographic area.
 For example, if a CoC only counts unsheltered people in selected areas, they need to consider whether there are likely unsheltered homeless persons in other areas of the CoC and, if so, how to account for them.
 This is particularly important when entire counties, communities, or larger geographic areas are not covered.
-CoCs should use sampling and extrapolation methods to account for areas that were not included in the unsheltered count if there is any possibility an unsheltered person could be found there.
-The Point-in-Time Count Methodology Guide provides some helpful tips on how to properly account for areas not included in a count.
+CoCs should use sampling and extrapolation methods to account for areas that were not included in the unsheltered count, if there is any possibility an unsheltered person could be found there.
+The Point-in-Time Count Methodology Guide and the Point-in-Time (PIT) Count Standards and Methodologies Training provides helpful tips on how to properly account for areas not included in a count.